-Each year, the over 23 Polar Plunges brings together thousands of warm-hearted individuals from across the state.
-It’s a great way for everyone – individuals, organizations and businesses – to support Special Olympics Illinois.
-All funds raised go to provide programing and events for more than 23,100 traditional athletes and 13,000 Young Athletes participating in Illinois.
+Each year, the 24 in-person Polar Plunges and numerous Create Your Own Polar Plunges bring together thousands of warm-hearted individuals from across the state.
+It’s a great way for everyone – individuals, organizations and businesses – to be cool and take the plunge in support of Special Olympics Illinois.
+All funds raised go toward providing programming and events for thousands of traditional athletes and Young Athletes participating in Illinois.

-The First Look for Charity is the nation’s largest auto show and a formal gala benefiting Special Olympics Illinois and 17 other vital charities in the Chicagoland area.
-Now in its 31st year, the First Look offers complimentary hors-d’oeuvres, champagne, wine, soft drinks and desserts all on the show floor.
+First Look for Charity is the nation’s largest auto show and a formal gala benefiting Special Olympics Illinois and 17 other vital charities in the Chicagoland area.
+First Look offers complimentary hors-d’oeuvres, champagne, wine, soft drinks and desserts all on the show floor.
 Guests will also enjoy live music and have the chance to win a new vehicle.
-The Special Olympics Illinois hospitality suite typically opens all evening beginning at 6:00 pm.
-Enjoy the open bar, hors-d’oeuvres and complimentary coat check.
+The Special Olympics Illinois hospitality suite opens at 5:30 PM, and the Chicago Auto Show begins at 7:00 PM.
 Remember – this is a tax-deductible contribution.

 Please join us for a day of golf and inspiration in support of Special Olympics Illinois hosted by our Foundation Board members at one of the most unique courses in Illinois!

 The day will include 18 holes of golf, lunch, practice range, green fees, carts, forecaddies, on-course refreshments and a brief program with cocktails and dinner directly following golf.